nikbearbrown/mba-economics/chapters/20-economic-growth.md

 **Preview of next chapter:** Chapter 21 covers unemployment — natural rate, sticky wages, the kinds of unemployment, the historical pattern.
 If your policy affects the labor market in any direct way (most policies do), this chapter sharpens the analysis.

 ---

 ## AI Wayback Machine

-**Robert Solow** was developed the neoclassical growth model in 1956 — Nobel 1987.
+**Robert Solow** developed the neoclassical growth model in 1956 — Nobel 1987.

 **Run this:**

 ```
-Who is Robert Solow, and how does their work connect to economic growth we covered in this chapter?
+Who is Robert Solow, and how does their work connect to economic
+growth we covered in this chapter?
 Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+End with the single most surprising thing about their career or
+ideas.
 ```

 → Search **"Robert Solow"** on Wikipedia.